DennisSmuda/dennissmuda-website/content/bevy-run-get-started.md

 Just by adding these few lines, we now have access to all of Bevy's features. `rand` is a library to help us with random number generation and `bevy-inspector-egui` is a very useful debugging-tool as it shows you what entities are present within your ecs.

-Let's edit `src/main.rs` to actually use Bevy-features:
+Let's edit `src/main.rs` to actually use some Bevy features:

 ```rust
 use bevy::prelude::*;